EricThomson/practical_python/readme.md

 <img width = "500" src="./images/green_python.png ">

 ## Details
 This is meant to be a semi-flipped class.
-In a fully flipped class, you would do all the work before every class and the teacher comes and basically comes to answer questions.
+In a fully flipped class, there would be no official teaching: you do reading and learning on your own, and come in and do practical work in class while the teacher basically acts as a facilitato. class and the teacher comes and basically comes to answer questions.

 However, this is a class for people completely new to programming, I think such a trial by fire is probably not quite as helpful as having a more mixed approach with some conversation and instruction.
 However, each week I will be giving a Jupyter notebook to practice with to learn things before coming to class.
 I liken this to parking your car facing downhill so you can just release the breaks and start going fast.